joeaba/BQ-Data-Load/README.md

 1. Setup the gcloud credentials:

 (a).
-Need to create a service account with necessary permissions and then create and save a key file of it
+Need to create a service account with necessary permissions (i.e., BigTable Read, BigQuery Write) and then create and save a key file of it
 ```bash
 gcloud iam service-accounts create SERVICE_ACCOUNT_ID \
     --description="DESCRIPTION" \